phazelift/words.js/README.md

 words.js
 ========

-Only 5.7Kb minified (depends on strings.js), words.js is a toolbox for manipulating words from a space seperated string.
-Great for text input or command-line parsing, educational tools, word-games, text filters, password generators, etc..
+words.js is a toolbox for manipulating the words in a string.
+Great for handling command-line or text input, educational tools, word-games, text filters, password generators, etc..
 <br/>

 **a few quick examples:**